capaj/node-platey/README.md

 # node-platey

-a simple opinionated node.js CLI utility to setup a new node.js library project including typescript, vitest and prettier.
+a simple opinionated node.js CLI utility to setup a new node.js library project including typescript, vitest, prettier and basic github action for checking each commit to `main`.

 What this does